ibrahimsaggaf/GsRCL/README.md

 5. Execute `python3 runner.py`.

 ### The config file
-Here we provide a discription of each part in `config.py`
+Here we provide a description of each part in `config.py`

 Dataset information
 ```